 Rowing is the most participated in sport in Cambridge, involving people of all abilities.
 Top crews train most days, down to crews that only once a week; nevertheless everyone gets to test their mettle against the other colleges and prove who is best!

 But I've never rowed before! - The vast majority of new arrivals at Emma have never rowed before.
 The first term is spent as a novice rower, learning to row and racing against novices from other colleges.
+You could even become the next Freddie Davidson and stroke the blue boat!

 I'm not much of an athlete - You don't have to be, our training structure will accommodate all levels of fitness you just need a determination to improve.
 If physical exertion isn't really for you then you may consider coxing-the person who is in charge of steering, motivating and tactics for a crew.
-Did you know the cox of the past two Cambridge University Blue boats learnt to cox at Emmanuel having never done it before she arrived?

 What is there to aim for? - Emmanuel crews compete at races and regattas all across the country as well as on the Cam.
 The first boat has entered races on the Thames, Dorney Lake, Bedford and Henley in the past year to name a few.
 The main aim of each term is the historic bumps races.
 The bumps is a unique high speed chasing format of races involving trying to catch the crew in front before the crew behind catches you!